ButterSus/PersonalWebsite/Writerside/topics/Compilers-Introduction.md

 <tip>

-It was a time, when people were mostly using
+It was a time when people were mostly using
 <shortcut>assembly language</shortcut> and <shortcut>machine code</shortcut>.

 </tip>